Bug-A-Salt Review: The Urban Hunter’s Dream?

 How It Works

-Grab the salt shaker off of your table (the company recommends Morton brand salt), and load the magazine the top of the gun.
+Grab the salt shaker off of your table (the company recommends Morton brand salt crystals), and load the magazine the top of the gun.
 A little side window allows you to monitor your ammo magazine, which holds approximately 80 shots.

 The weapon is cocked using pump action, which pops up the sight to show it’s ready.
-One thing I really like about the Bug-A-Salt is that the pump will also automatically turn the safety on so that there’s less risk of an accident while the gun is primed.
+One thing I really like about the Bug-A-Salt is that the pump will also automatically pop the safety button so that there’s less risk of an accident while the gun is primed.

 To fire, just aim, turn off the safety, and squeeze the trigger.
 Also, considering Lorenzo has an excellent sense of humor, it’s something of a treat to watch his instructional videos.
 Here’s an example: